 Welcome to the City's Galveston University.
 This program is designed to engage citizens and key City staff on a learning process together.
 As we teach the ins and outs of City government, our hope is to also learn from each of you.
 A few things:

-- The class will meet each Wednesday evening from 6:00 - 8:30pm in various locations throughout the City (please see the schedule below).
+- The class will meet each Tuesday evening from 6:00 - 8:30pm in various locations throughout the City.

 - This nine week commitment will require students to come to a minimum of eight classes to be recognized as a graduate.

 - Each class will cover a variety of departments and information that will help students better understand the role of local government in the community they call home.